GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 * **A 4,8(,5)** - same as the above.
 By not specifying the Index Register it is the same as setting it to zero.
 * **A 4,8(5)** - here 5 is the index register, not the base register.
 You don't need the comma when the last item is excluded.

-In many of these Operand Formats these subfield qualifiers can be ommitted and a default will be assumed.
-For example **SS** (storage-storage) instructions have a format of **OpCode D1(L1,B1),D2(L2,B2)** the subfields can be ommitted **OpCode D1,D2** with the last base register to be defined is assume *(?confirm? or is it the first or only)*.
+In **Implicit Addressing** the subfield qualifiers can be ommitted and a default will be assumed.
+For example **SS** (storage-storage) instructions have a format of **OpCode D1(L1,B1),D2(L2,B2)** the subfields can be ommitted **OpCode D1,D2** with the base address being provided by the assembler (if multiple base register addresses are used, the one with the smallest offset is assume) .
 For Example, **MVC PRTPRICE,INPRICE**  Or you can specify some, but not all of the subfields as in **MVC PRTDESCR(50),INDESCR** which includes the length in the first operand, but doesn't include the base register, and the second operand doesn't specify either.
+For every symoblic label defined in a program the assembler tracks its length, which is why it knows what to use when it is not specified.

 ### Explicit Operand Formats based on Instruction Type